Skip to content

 def create_listener(config: TransportConfig) -> tuple[ConnectionBase, list[str]]

-# Creates a listener and returns launcher arguments
+# Create a listener and return launcher args such as

 @staticmethod